NLnetLabs/cascade/doc/manual/source/hsms.rst

 ~~~~~~~~~~~~~~

 In principle any HSM supporting PKCS#11 v2.40 or KMIP 1.2 should be supported.
+To work with an HSM using its PKCS#11 interface, Cascade requires our
+:program:`kmip2pkcs11` relay.

 Several HSMs have been tested in limited fashion with Cascade.
 Limited here
 meaning normal usage only, not attempting to deliberately cause problems, and